-The Financial Aid budget is a fixed pot of money that is shared among all students who are eligible for financial aid.
+The Financial Aid budget is shared among all students who are eligible for financial aid.
 The bursary amount for each eligible applicant is dependent on the financial situation of the entire pool of J.D. students applying for financial aid.
 Therefore, the amount of financial aid that you receive in one year does not guarantee that you will receive the same amount in other years.